mlibrary/about-aperio/src/content/news/2019-06-03-summer-academe.md

 ---
 templateKey: news
-title: 'New Journal Transfer: Summer Academe'
+title: "New Journal Transfer: Summer Academe"
 summary: Aperio is the new home of the peer-reviewed journal, Summer Academe.
 date: 2019-06-03T19:14:00.635Z
 ---